circonus/docs/content/circonus/on-premises/installation/installation.md

     timeouts will help stratcon move on to alternate nodes.
   * `put_concurrency`: The number of ingestion threads devoted to pushing data into IRONdb.
 This was previously a standalone attribute, `irondb_put_concurrency`, which has been deprecated.
-If not specified, it defaults to 50.
+If `put_concurrency` is not specified, it defaults to 50.
 The actual number of active threads may drop lower than this value, depending on the volume of metrics coming from brokers, but it will not exceed the configured concurrency.
 Raising the concurrency can help if the storage feeds from brokers show delay, and the stratcon host still has CPU and network resources to spare.
 The live state of the ingestion job queue, including concurrency, can be viewed from Stratcon's mtev console:
     ```
     $ telnet localhost 32324
     Trying 0.0.0.0...